Too often, people confuse design with art.

-Design can be visual: the look of a website or the shape of a car.
+In that context, design can be visual: the look of a website or the shape of a car.
 But it can be non-visual: the plan for a city, the sound of the alerts on a device, the tactile feedback of a dial.
 These are all design, but not art, and they’re each aimed at a purpose.

 “Design is a solution to a problem.

-Art is a question to a problem.”
+Art is a question to a problem.” —John Maeda

 The work's purpose is the cornerstone of all we do.
 Every project has a purpose, and it’s this purpose at which all design decisions are aimed and measured against.

 We work in agile formats to suss out the whys and hows.
 It’s easy to add or remove an entire feature to an app or section to a website when we’re describing it in a Google Doc.
-But in beautiful, full-fidelity visual design, that same effort could take hundreds of hours.
+But in beautiful, full-fidelity visual design that same effort could take hundreds of hours.

 Of course, we also use many visual tools to achieve our intended purpose: layout, typography, color, gestalt psychology, shape, line, and so on.
 These all have subjective foundations; everyone responds to a given design differently.
 Some people associate that blue with power and stability, through a complex psychological network of connections to big, permanent things like the sky and ocean.
 Others associate it with a comical lack of design originality because it’s become so overused.